Confessions of a Regular Gig-goer

 Art by Dani Elevazo

 It all started with a spontaneous trip to Route 196 for an anniversary gig.
 It was headlined by Reese Lansangan, Run Dorothy, and Tom's Story who, until today, are on top of my favorite playlist.
-The gig's official poster said the performances will start at 9 pm so I was there at 8 pm, which was a mistake because the show started at 10:30 pm.
-It was my first time at a bar and I have watched enough movies to know that a bar is small, dimly lit, and loud.
+The gig's official poster said performances will start at 9 pm so I was there at 8, which was a mistake because the show started at 10:30.
+It was my first time at a bar and I have watched enough movies to know that it's small, dimly lit, and loud.
 I felt anxious just by thinking about how I’m supposed to survive in that place with lots of skin-to-skin situations with complete strangers.
 I was excited but scared and was repeatedly chanting this in my head: If I make it out alive tonight, I can make it out elsewhere.

 To tell you honestly, I thought of backing out once I saw the people jam-packed in a place oozing with the smell of beer and cigarette.
 But just like everyone else, I was hungry for live music that night.
 So, I powered through my fright.

 When I entered Route 196, I tried to “play it with heart and drink with care”, just like what the infamous phrases at their wall said.

 My love for music began in Grade School at the time when Emo was the genre of kids in the scene, FM Static's "Moment of Truth" played everywhere, lending a songbook was our love language, and coming to a live concert was the ultimate dream.
 Those days where golden.
 Since then, music has become a part of me—it's like I'm the protagonist of my own movie and the music I'm listening to are the movie's official soundtracks.